Issyanofsky/Rasa/files/1_introduction.md

     - Require traning examples (in general, the more the better).
     - But the're very good at handling things they haven't seen before, making "informed guess".

-__A Rasa assistent might use both, but teh neural methods are the core of the framework.__
+__A Rasa assistent might use both, but the neural methods are the core of the framework.__

 ## Diciding what to do next